Minsk Minsk City, Belarus Travel Guide

 Can be bustling during the day and early evening due to commercial activity and government buildings.

-These historic areas offer a more tranquil and picturesque ambiance, especially in the evenings.
+These historic areas present a more tranquil and picturesque ambiance, especially in the evenings.

 Lively, notably in the evenings and on weekends, on account of its concentration of bars and art spaces.

-Districts further from the immediate center tend to be quieter, offering a more local living experience.
+Districts further from the immediate center are typically quieter, offering a more local living experience.

 Most accommodations offer Wi-Fi.
 It's advisable to confirm details regarding included utilities for long-term rentals.